 There are somethings we need to keep secret I guess, but like a friend of mine once said, “Mom, I’m not born in the wrong body, I’m born in the wrong society.”

 I’m hoping for a new planet someday and I feel it is almost within my grasp.
-I will watch the cards as they fall upon the well-lite table of my life like fasting monks about to eat dry bread.
+I will watch the cards as they fall upon the well-lite table of my life affording me the same opportunities as fasting monks about to eat dry bread.